 As shown in Figure A-1, the diurnal profiles of BC and PM{10} are characterized by a morning peak in concentrations at both monitoring locations.
-The peak in BC occurs between 6 a.m. and 8 a.m., while the peak in PM{10} is broader, occurring between 6 a.m. and 10 a.m.
+The peak in BC occurs between 6:00 a.m. and 8:00 a.m., while the peak in PM{10} is broader, occurring between 6:00 a.m. and 10:00 a.m.
 Overall, the mean hourly concentrations of both BC and PM{10} are lower at the Community monitor than at the Landfill monitor.
-The diurnal profiles in Year 6 (November 22, 2012, through November 21, 2013) are consistent with the previous five years.
+The diurnal profiles in Year 7 (November 22, 2013, through November 21, 2014) are consistent with the previous six years.

-As shown in the box-whisker plots5 (Figure A-2), both the Community and Landfill monitors experience higher median concentrations of BC and PM10 during the warm season, approximately May through September.
+As shown in the box-whisker plots10 (Figure A-2), both the Community and Landfill monitors experience higher median concentrations of BC and PM10 during the warm season (approximately May through September).

-During May through September, the predominant wind direction at the Landfill site is from the SoCAB (56% to 78% of the time), whereas during the other months of the year it's from the Landfill sector (38% to 69% of the time) (Figure A-3).
-However, at the Community site from May through September, the predominant wind direction is from neither the Landfill nor the SoCAB sectors, although winds are more often from the SoCAB than the Landfill (Figure A-3).
-Perturbation of winds caused by large nearby trees at the Community substantially increases the variability in wind direction.
+During May through September, the predominant wind direction at the Landfill site is from the SoCAB (56% to 79% of the time), whereas during the other months of the year it is from the Landfill sector (38% to 70% of the time) (Figure A-3).
+However, at the Community site from this period, the predominant wind direction is from neither the Landfill nor the SoCAB sectors, although winds are more often from the SoCAB than from the Landfill (Figure A-3).
+Perturbation of winds caused by large trees near the Community site substantially increases the variability in wind direction.
 A calculated variable, called sigma theta (based on the standard deviation of wind direction measurements), is normally used to quantify this variability.
 Sigma theta values at the Community monitor are higher than at the Landfill monitor (data not shown).